metlo-labs/metlo/README.md

 Now visit [http://localhost:8000](http://localhost:8000)

 See our [Docs](https://docs.metlo.com/docs) for an in-depth walk-throughs on how to set up Metlo in your cloud environment.
-You can join our [Slack community](https://metlo.com/slack) if you need help or just want to chat!
+You can also join our [Slack community](https://metlo.com/slack) if you need help or just want to chat!

 ## Features
 ### Endpoint Discovery